cpske/ISP/topics.md

 * [swagger.io](https://swagger.io) - mainly for API and programmer docs

 [github-wiki]: https://guides.github.com/features/wikis/

-Everyone should know how to use Markdown.
-It's the *lingua franca* of online project docs.

 [GitVisualizer]: http://git-school.github.io/visualizing-git/ "Interative tool draws a graph of commits in a repo"